 Unmanned aircraft bought used for a few thousand dollars and packed with off-the-shelf electronics can use wireless technologies to invade smartphones and exploit them as conduits to capture email or telephone conversations on laptop computers.
 On either a conventional battlefield or in urban settings, there is virtually no way to defend against unmanned aerial systems (UAS) with electronic or cyberweapons.
 While the U.S. has done a good job of developing the intelligence, surveillance ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Unmanned Aircraft Versus Unmanned Aircraft Is The Future".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Unmanned Aircraft Versus Unmanned Aircraft Is The Future".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.